-What you must pay when Services that are covered for you you get these services Inpatient hospital care (continued) If you get authorized Blood - including storage and administration.
-Coverage begins with the first pint of blood that you need. inpatient care at an out-ofnetwork hospital after your Physician services emergency condition is Note: To be an inpatient, your provider must write an order to stabilized, your cost is the admit you formally as an inpatient of the hospital.
+What you must pay when Services that are covered for you you get these services Inpatient hospital care (continued) Blood - including storage and administration.
+Coverage If you get authorized begins with the first pint of blood that you need. inpatient care at an out-ofnetwork hospital after your Physician services emergency condition is Note: To be an inpatient, your provider must write an order to stabilized, your cost is the admit you formally as an inpatient of the hospital.
 Even if you cost sharing you would pay stay in the hospital overnight, you might still be considered an at a network hospital. "outpatient."
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
-Blood Services You can also find more information in a Medicare fact sheet 20% coinsurance starting called "Are You a Hospital Inpatient or Outpatient?
+Blood Services You can also find more information in a Medicare fact sheet \$0 copay starting with the called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at with the first pint of blood you need. www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at first pint of blood you need. www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these Three-pint deductible is numbers for free, 24 hours a day, 7 days a week. waived.
-Inpatient mental health care For Medicare-covered Covered services include mental health care services that hospital stays: require a hospital stay.
-Days 1 - 5: \$318 copay There is a 190-day lifetime limit for inpatient services in each day. a psychiatric hospital.
-The 190-day limit does not apply Days 6 - 90: \$0 copay each to Mental Health services provided in a psychiatric unit day of a general hospital.
+Inpatient mental health care Covered services include mental health care services that For Medicare-covered hospital stays: require a hospital stay. \$700 copay There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
+The 190-day limit does not apply to Mental Health services provided in a psychiatric unit Prior Authorization is of a general hospital. required.
 Except in an emergency, your doctor must tell the plan that you are going to be admitted to the hospital.
-Cost per lifetime reserve day: Days 1 - 5: \$318 copay each day.
-Days 6 - 60: \$318 copay each day Plan covers 60 lifetime reserve days.